Missourians for Alternatives to the Death Penalty

 #SpareRussell a painful death - stay his execution

-The Missouri Supreme Court has scheduled Russell Bucklew to be executed on Tuesday, March 20, 2018.
-His previous execution date in 2014 was stayed by the United States Supreme Court because of his rare health condition that could cause him great pain during the execution process.
+The Missouri Supreme Court has scheduled Russell Bucklew to be executed on October 1st at 6:00 pm.
+His previous execution dates in 2018 and 2014 were stayed by the United States Supreme Court because of his rare health condition that could cause him great pain during the execution process.
 Russell faces a heightened risk of a botched execution due to medical condition and Missouri's shady source of drugs.
-Sign this petition to ask Governor Greitens to show mercy and spare Russell a painful, gruesome death.
+Sign this petition to ask Governor Parson to show mercy and spare Russell a painful, gruesome death.
 Russell's medical condition, cavernous hemangioma, causes weakened and malformed blood vessels.
 During the execution process, tumors in his nose and throat could rupture and bleed.
 And because of his condition, lethal injection drugs may not circulate properly.
 Anesthesia could be rendered ineffective, and he could choke and slowly bleed to death.
-The U.S. Supreme Court already found his medical condition reason to stay his execution in 2014.
+In April, The U.S. Supreme Court already found his medical condition was did not qualify him for an alternative method of execution.
 Today, Russell continues to suffer from this same condition.
 Carrying out this death sentence would be inhumane, especially in the context of many other recent botched executions around the country.
-Sign this petition now to ask Governor Greitens to stay Russell's execution.
+Sign this petition now to ask Governor Parson to stay Russell's execution.
 Russell was convicted and sentenced to death by a Boone County jury in 1997 for killing a romantic rival.
 He has been in prison for two decades now, and an inhumane execution will not restore or undo the harm he caused so long ago.
 We do not ask that he be exempt from accountability for his crimes - we only ask that Missouri avoid its own horrific display of how the state can use its power to take life so ineffectively and inhumanely.
 Our justice system, and particularly our response to violence, fails to heal our communities.
 We need a response to crime that does not perpetuate the cycle of violence.
 The death penalty is rife with errors and inconsistencies, fails to deter crime, and has a steep cost in not only financial but human terms.
 Death is not justice, and we should not execute this man.
 EDIT: In light of the recent Buzzfeed investigation revealing that Missouri's source of lethal injection drugs is a backwater, shady pharmacy with multiple citations and lawsuits against it, we must stop this execution.
 As BuzzFeed found, "Foundation Care, a 14-year-old pharmacy based in the suburbs of St. Louis that has been repeatedly found to engage in hazardous pharmaceutical procedures and whose cofounder has been been accused of regularly ordering prescription medications for himself without a doctor’s prescription...
 Foundation Care is what is known as a compounding pharmacy, one that mixes specialty drugs that are not readily available on the market.
 These pharmacies are more loosely regulated than traditional manufacturers, and slipshod practices at some of them have led to tainted drugs and deadly disease outbreaks."
 Foundation Care has also had multiple lawsuits from employees, one of which is ongoing and alleges that "Foundation Care violated state or federal regulations by reselling drugs returned by patients, purposefully omitting the names of ingredients in drugs it prepared, and failing to notify other states about a $300,000 settlement with Kansas over allegations of Medicaid fraud.
 The suit also accuses one of the pharmacy’s founders of 'regularly and frequently' ordering prescription medications for himself without a prescription, a crime that carries up to a year behind bars."
 Learn more about Russell, Missouri, and the broken death penalty at our website: www.madpmo.org

 Stop the execution of Marcellus Williams!